4kills/go-zlib/README.md

 **It offers considerable performance benefits compared to the standard go zlib library**, as the [benchmarks](#benchmarks) show.

-This library is designed to be completely and easily interchangeable with the go standard zlib library. <ins>You won't have to rewrite or modify a single line of code!</ins> Checking if this library works for you is as easy as changing [imports](#import)!
+This library is designed to be completely and easily interchangeable with the go standard zlib library. *You won't have to rewrite or modify a single line of code!* Checking if this library works for you is as easy as changing [imports](#import)!

-This library also offers <ins>blazing fast convenience methods</ins> that can be used as a clean, alternative interface to that provided by the go standard library.
+This library also offers *blazing fast convenience methods* that can be used as a clean, alternative interface to that provided by the go standard library.
 (See [usage](#usage)).

-**WARNING:** As of now, this library does not support streaming and can thus only compress as many bytes as fit into a single buffer (as much as your memory can hold) in one go (no pun intended).
-You can still chunk the data and put it back together after decompressing.

 ## Table of Contents